AM892/AM892cv/README.md

 AM892cv
 =======

-This contains an hmtl code of my CV.
+This repository contains an hmtl code of my CV.